macamiri/grocery/README.md

 - order_db: orders placed from 2020-01-01 to 2021-12-31 (i.e., id,
 customer id, date, time, store)
 + 97 available stores
-+ 40% of orders from 2020 and 60% from 2021 + The probability of
++ 40% of orders from 2020 and 60% from 2021
++ 30% 1st half of the year, 70% second half of the year
-shopping at each store was calculated according to the # of products (i.e., more products available in a store —> higher probability of ordering from that store).
++ The probability of shopping at each store was calculated according to the # of products (i.e., more products available in a store —> higher probability of ordering from that store).
 + 5% of orders from 00:00 to 8:00 am
 + 20% of orders from 8:00 to 10:00 am
 + 25% of orders from 10:00 to 12:00 pm